-There is a set lunch break from 11:50am until 1:00pm.
+There is a set lunch break from 12:05pm until 1:00pm.
 This gives time for groups to wash their hands, find a place to sit and eat lunch, use the toilets and reach their next stand.
-Stay in your groups and take heed of the social distancing measures and signage in place.
+Please note that staff and volunteers will be taking their break at the same time.